RuterNo/adt-doc/asyncapi/markdown/stop-button-input.md

 This message should be interpreted as if the stop button, accessibility button or the stop was served by the vehicle.

-A corresponding message should be produced on `/sensors/stop_button` as normal, confirming that the stop signal lights was lit and the vehicle actually served the stop.
+A corresponding message should be produced on `/sensors/stop_button` as normal with the same `traceId` as received in this message, confirming that the stop signal lights was lit and the vehicle actually served the stop.

 Frequency: on change